 Contact lenses are designed to be worn directly on the cornea to provide enhanced vision correction.
-They can be worn to correct near-sightedness, far-sightedness, presbyopia and astigmatism.
+They can be worn to correct near-sightedness, far-sightedness, presbyopia, and astigmatism.
 Contact lenses help to accurately focus light entering the eye to achieve clear vision and can be worn for vision correction or for cosmetic purposes.

 Replacement schedule refers to the length of time a pair of lenses can be worn safely before discarding.
 Most contact lenses are intended to be removed every night and discarded or cleaned and stored.
 Daily lenses are intended to be discarded at the end of each day.
-We are pleased to offer a variety of daily, bi-weekly and monthly lenses.
+We are pleased to offer a variety of daily, bi-weekly, and monthly lenses.
 Some of our coloured lenses have a 90 or 365-day replacement, schedule, but it is important to note that the longer you keep and wear these lenses, the greater the risk of contamination.

-Bi-weekly lenses offer a compromise between daily and monthly lenses.
+- Bi-weekly Contact Lenses: Bi-weekly lenses offer a compromise between daily and monthly lenses.
 They are replaced more frequently than monthlies, so their risk of contamination is lower, and they are often more affordable than daily lenses.

-Coloured contact lenses change your natural eye colour to varying degrees and are available with or without dioptric power.
+- Coloured Contact Lenses: Coloured contact lenses change your natural eye colour to varying degrees and are available with or without dioptric power.
 Coloured lenses can slightly change or enhance your natural colour, or provide a dramatic look with novelty lenses featuring cat eyes and more!

 Contact lenses can also be sorted according to their purpose.

-Multifocal lenses help correct presbyopia, which is an age-related condition that causes blurred near vision.
+- Multifocal contact lenses: Multifocal lenses help correct presbyopia, which is an age-related condition that causes blurred near vision.
 If you’re in your forties and experience difficulties reading or performing close tasks, you may be a perfect candidate for multifocal contact lenses.
 These lenses have a range of powers in each lens to correct vision at various distances.